-FILE - In this Nov.
-17, 2018, file photo, Tulsa head coach Philip Montgomery walks on the field in the second half of an NCAA college football game against Navy, in Annapolis, Md.
-Part of the reason Michigan State’s offense is under so much scrutiny is because it’s much easier to predict what the Spartans will do on defense.
+EAST LANSING, Mich.
+(AP) — Part of the reason the Michigan State offense is under so much scrutiny is because it is much easier to predict what the Spartans will do on defense.

 "You're going to have to earn every yard, as I've seen a ton of tape against them at this point," said Tulsa coach Philip Montgomery, whose Golden Hurricane face Michigan State to open the season.
 "They do an unbelievable job against the run.
 They don't stay blocked.
 You can see a guy in great position, got his hands and everything in the right spot, body is in the right spot, and then all of a sudden you see a guy just pop away from it and make the tackle."

 The 18th-ranked Spartans open the season against Tulsa on Friday night, and although Michigan State is coming off a disappointing 2018, there's still a lot of potential in East Lansing.
 The Spartans were No. 1 in the country last season against the run, and they return standouts like Kenny Willekes and Raequan Williams on the defensive line.

 Michigan State largely wasted that defensive effort last year.
 The Spartans scored only 32 points in their final four games, and coach Mark Dantonio changed roles around among his offensive assistants.
 Brad Salem is now the offensive coordinator, and there's plenty of anticipation about what the team might do differently on that side of the ball.